 The Company uses regression analysis of historical internal and peer data to determine suitable loss drivers to utilize when modeling lifetime probability of default and loss given default.
 This analysis also determines how expected probability of default and loss given default will react to forecasted levels of the loss drivers.
 For all loan pools utilizing the DCF method, management utilizes and forecasts national unemployment as a loss driver.
-Management also utilizes and forecasts either one-year percentage change in national gross domestic product as a second loss driver depending on the nature of the underlying loan pool and how well that loss driver correlates to expected future losses.
+Management also utilizes and forecasts either one-year percentage change in national retail sales, one-year percentage change in the national home price index, or one-year percentage change in national gross domestic product as a second loss driver depending on the nature of the underlying loan pool and how well that loss driver correlates to expected future losses.